Welcome to Sardinia!

 the night.

-We, of course, arrived in the dark, so we had no idea where we were.
-To our delight, the next morning dawned bright and sunny and we could see a great black sand beach just down the road.
+see a great black sand beach just down the road.
 Rosa and Joan sunbathed and enjoyed the clear, warm water (we could see the little fish swimming around our feet when we were in waist-deep water, it was so clear!) while Dane wandered about taking pictures.

 On the drive back to Cagliari, Rosa took us to Nora, near Pula on the southern coast, now a partially excavated open air museum, but believed to be the first town in Sardinia, settled by the Nuraghic people and later by the Romans.